Photography was first invented in the 1800s, inspired by the “camera obscura.”

 A camera obscura is a dark room with a small hole on one side, projecting an image onto the opposite wall.
-It doesn’t create a permanent image; someone would trace the image onto the wall to capture the image.
+It doesn’t create a permanent image; someone would trace the image onto the wall to capture it.[1]

 Photography as we know it came into being when French inventor Joseph Nicephore Niepce took the first permanent photograph.[1]